top of page

 For instance, any reputed customer service department is an unbeatable testament to active listening.
 They ensure that every customer's concerns are listened to meticulously, responded to suitably and remembered for future interactions which builds trust with the customers.

-By practicing active listening, one essentially shifts focus from themselves (and their internal dialogue) to the speaker.
+By practicing active listening, one essentially shifts focus from oneself (and their internal dialogue) to the speaker.
 When you let your clients speak in a position of trust, you get valuable insights from them and are able to provide an informed opinion.
-Now, you're not just hearing - but actively listening.
+Now, you're not just hearing—but actively listening.

 The Role of Feedback

 Feedback, too, echoes a similar sentiment in trust-building.
-As important it is to listen, it is equally important to share one's viewpoints and thoughts as well.
+As important as it is to listen, it is equally important to share one's viewpoints and thoughts.
 Feedback, essentially, is the act of constructively conveying one's thoughts.
 The operative term here is 'constructively'.

 A certain degree of trust is expected for anyone to take your feedback seriously.
 By giving constructive feedback, you demonstrate your interest and investment in the professional growth of your colleague or the strength of your personal relationship.